Timothy McIsaac

 Timothy "Tim" McIsaac (born 10 January 1959) is a retired Canadian Paralympic swimmer, who was born blind.
 He was one of the first blind swimmers to do a tumble turn in an international competition.
 He began swimming at the Ross MacDonald School for the Blind in Brantford, Ontario.

 Biography

 McIsaac was born in Winnipeg, Manitoba and has been blind since birth.
 When he was six years old, he would spend ten months of every year living in residence at the school and was far away from home.
 His father kept in contact with him whenever he attended business trips in Toronto or McIsaac would telephone his family every other week.

 Swimming career

 Swimming motivation

-McIsaac started swimming when he was aged 13: his determination to start focussing on swimming was when he was involved in a car accident in September 1973 outside of his parents' house.
+McIsaac started swimming when he was aged 13: his determination to start focusing on swimming was when he was involved in a car accident in September 1973 outside of his parents' house.
 He suffered from fractures in both of his legs and a compound fracture on his right arm.